 Everyone who enjoys crafting has their own reasons for doing so.
 Some people find it a relaxing creative release.
 Others do it to create decorative items or gifts.
 Still others craft as a means to earn some extra money.
 It seems that there are nearly as many reasons to craft as there are crafts.

-One of the best reasons to break out your glue gun or knitting needles (or other crafting tool of your choice) is for charity.
-Organizations around the world partner with crafters to create much needed items for people in need.
+One of the best reasons to break out your glue gun or knitting needles (or other crafting tools of your choice, such as using free svg designs) is for charity.
+Organizations around the world partner with crafters to create much-needed items for people in need.
 Whether it’s warm hats and mittens for the homeless, superhero capes for hospitalized kids, or cards for soldiers serving overseas, regardless of your level of skill there is some way to get your craft on for a good cause.

 Want to get started?
 Follow this handy guide.